BMW 7 Series G12 carbon ceramic brake upgrade

 - Pedal feel drift: As temperatures climb, the pedal can feel longer or less precise than it did when the system was cool.

-- Wheel cleanliness: Traditional brake dust is a constant downside on a car where appearance matters every day.
+- Wheel cleanliness: Traditional brake dust is a constant downside on a flagship car where appearance matters every day.

 A practical upgrade path for the G12

-Step 1: Identify the braking limitation
+Step 1 — Identify the braking limitation

-Step 2: Choose the axle strategy
+Step 2 — Choose the axle strategy

 The front axle carries the majority of braking work, so that is where the most meaningful hardware change was made: a larger carbon ceramic rotor and multi-piston caliper package.
 At the rear, the OEM caliper was retained to preserve compatibility with the electronic parking brake system.

-Step 3: Confirm wheel and hardware compatibility
+Step 3 — Confirm wheel and hardware compatibility

 Rotor diameter, caliper profile, wheel barrel shape, and offset all matter on a fitment like this.
 Even when a 20-inch wheel is the target, exact clearance should be checked on the specific wheel design before finalizing the package.

-Why carbon ceramic makes sense here
+Why carbon ceramic makes sense on the G12

 Better suited to repeated heavy braking

-OEM steel vs this StopFlex case setup
+OEM steel vs this STOPFLEX configuration

-| Metric | Factory iron setup | TTSPORT SL8 + StopFlex carbon ceramic |
+| Metric | Factory iron setup | STOPFLEX carbon ceramic build |

 |---|---|---|

-| Heat management | Suitable for normal road use, but more vulnerable to heat saturation under repeated load | Designed for much stronger thermal stability in demanding use |
+| Heat management | Adequate for normal use; vulnerable to heat saturation under repeated load | Designed for stronger thermal stability in demanding use |

-| Pedal feel consistency | Can become less consistent as temperatures rise | More stable and more predictable through repeated braking events |
+| Pedal feel consistency | Becomes less consistent as temperatures rise | More stable and predictable through repeated braking events |

-| Rotating and unsprung mass | Heavy baseline | Lower mass at the hub due to carbon ceramic rotor construction |
+| Rotating / unsprung mass | Heavy baseline | Roughly half the weight of same-size steel rotors |

-| Wheel cleanliness | Higher visible brake dust | Very low dust with the matching pad compound |
+| Wheel cleanliness | Visible iron brake dust | Very low dust with matched STOPFLEX pads |

-| Rear electronic parking brake compatibility | Native | Preserved by keeping the OEM rear caliper |
+| EPB compatibility | Native | Preserved by retaining the OEM rear caliper |

 Important fitment note